 • may slow the progression of endometriosis.

-The pill also provides contraception if needed.
-But you don’t need to be sexually active to take the pill.
+It also provides contraception if needed.
+But you don’t need to be sexually active to take the Pill.

 Possible side effects include: